-One of the reasons I started this mailing list was to try to share that which we in Israel are experiencing.
+One of the reasons I started this blog was to try to share that which we in Israel are experiencing.
 All day long today, Memorial Day for Israel’s fallen soldiers and (for the first time) victims of terror, I tried to think how I could explain to someone outside the country what we here go through.

 How can I make someone who doesn’t live here understand what it means to sit by your television set hour after hour watching family after family break down in tears as they describe the pain of losing a beloved son or daughter?
 And the pictures of the fallen, how they flash by, the handsome young men, the winning grin, the dark blue eyes, the strong young bodies, the beautiful young women — and all so young, so young, so very young.